-Shingles is an infection of a nerve and the surrounding skin, which results in an extremely painful, itchy rash.
+Shingles is an infection of a nerve and the surrounding skin, which results in an extremely painful, itchy rash on one side of your body.

 What causes shingles?

-Also known as herpes zoster, the condition is caused by the varicella-zoster virus – the same virus that causes chickenpox.
+Also known as herpes zoster, shingles is caused by the varicella-zoster virus – the same virus that causes chickenpox.

 If you've had chickenpox, the varicella-zoster virus can continue to lie dormant in the nervous system for years afterwards.
 It may then become active again much later on – multiplying and moving along the nerve fibres until it breaks out on the skin.
 Around 20 per cent of people who have had chickenpox will have a shingles attack later in life.